Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - Common framework for all .NET app
 - It is NOT only limited to SignUp / SignIn but provide lots of feature that are requires for security management
 - this framework provides all required tables to work with Authentication and Authorisation automaticaly, we don't need to create any extra table by ourself, everething is created automaticaly
+- Identity nuget package instal AspNetUsers table with some already build in properties.
+If we want to add some more properties to AspNetUsers table (such as FirstName,LastName, etc.) we need to create new Model (in our case --> ApplicationUser.cs).
+All properties from AspNetUser table are used and filled when the user is register in our website

 Identity core features: